 In the center of the palace, this cute cafe serves good coffee but also specializes in gin drinks.
 It’s very cute, central and their g&ts are delicious.
 In the daytime it’s a good cafe for working, and at night it’s chill and cozy to have a few cocktails.

-If you’re looking for a vibe that’s less about chilling and more about partying, and you want to meet other digital nomads and expats, Sanctuary is where you need to be.
+If you’re looking for a vibe that’s less about chilling and more about partying, and you want to meet other digital nomads and expats, Sanctuary is the bar in Split where you need to be.
 It’s also located in the palace, down the street from the famous Charlie’s Bar, and is always a good time.

 Caffe Bar Etiquette and Tips in Croatia